Analysis of Multiple Long-Run Relations in Panel Data Models: Monte Carlo Evidence

 where $a_{i,11}\sim IIDU\left[ 0.2,0.3\right] $, $\mathbf{u}_{it}=\left( u_{1,it},u_{2,it}\right) ^{\prime }$ is heteroskedastic and cross-sectionally independent, and $u_{1,it}$ is correlated with $u_{2,it}$. \footnote{$u_{1,it}$ $=\sigma _{1i}e_{1,it}$, $u_{2,it}=\sigma _{2i}e_{2,it}$ , $\sigma _{1,i}^{2},\sigma _{2,i}^{2}\sim IIDU\left[ 0.8,1.2\right] $,

-See Section 3.1 of \citeN{ChudikPesaranSmith2021PB} for details.} We use this design to see how PME compares to single-equation estimators that correctly assume long run causality runs from $w_{2,it}$ to $ w_{1,it}$.
+See Section 3.1 of \citeN{ChudikPesaranSmith2021PB} for details.} We use this design to see how PME compares to single-equation estimators that correctly assume long-run causality runs from $w_{2,it}$ to $ w_{1,it}$.
 We would expect such estimators to perform reasonably well, particularly when $T$ is large relative to $n$, and provide a good baseline to evaluate the performance of PME in settings favorable to the single equation techniques advanced in the literature.

 In short, we have 71 experiments.
-6 experiments with $m=3$ variables and no long run relationships ($r_{0}=0$), given by 3 choices for the distribution of $\phi _{ij}$, and interactive time effects are included or not. $64=2^{5}$ experiments feature $m=3$ variables with long run relationships, given by combinations of the choice of model (VAR(1) or VARMA(1,1)), $r_{0}=1$ or $2$ , Gaussian or chi-square error distributions, moderate or slow speed of convergence, system measure of fit $PR_{nT}^{2}$ $=0.2$ or $0.3$, and interactive time effects are included or not.
-In addition, we have one experiment with $m=2$ variables, $r_{0}=1$ cointegrating relationships and one one-way long run causality taken directly from \citeN{ChudikPesaranSmith2021PB} .
+6 experiments with $m=3$ variables and no long-run relations ($r_{0}=0$), given by 3 choices for the distribution of $ \phi _{ij}$, and interactive time effects are included or not. $64=2^{5}$ experiments feature $m=3$ variables with long-run relations, given by combinations of the choice of model (VAR(1) or VARMA(1,1)), $r_{0}=1$ or $2$ , Gaussian or chi-square error distributions, moderate or slow speed of convergence, system measure of fit $PR_{nT}^{2}$ $=0.2$ or $0.3$, and interactive time effects are included or not.
+In addition, we have one experiment with $m=2$ variables, $r_{0}=1$ long-run relation and one one-way long-run causality taken directly from \citeN{ChudikPesaranSmith2021PB} .

-To save space, we report only summary results that are averages across a number of selected experiments, with the results for the individual experiments provided in the online MC supplement.
-Section \ref{Sup_MCd} of this supplement also provides further details of the Monte Carlo designs, how the processes are initialization, and the rationale behind the parameterization adopted.
+To save space, we report only summary results that are averages across a number of selected experiments, with the results for the individual experiments available from the authors upon request.
+Section \ref{Sup_MCd} of the supplement also provides further details of the Monte Carlo designs, how the processes are initialized, and the rationale behind the parameterization adopted.
+Additionally, Section \ref{Sup_MCr}\ of the supplement shows that the results for estimation of $r_{0}$ the associated long-run relations are robust to GARCH and threshold autoregressive effects.